 - have a compliant grievance procedure in place;

-- keep an up to date staff handbook which is accessible by staff;
+- keep an up-to-date staff handbook which is accessible to staff;

-Whether you are looking to protect your business from claims, or need assistance with a new or existing claim, or require a review of your current policies and procedures, speak to employment lawyer Karen Cole today
+Whether you are looking to protect your business from claims, need assistance with a new or existing claim, or require a review of your current policies and procedures, speak to employment lawyer Karen Cole today.

 Note: This is not legal advice; it provides information of general interest about current legal issues.